connervieira/HealthBox-Legacy/README.md

 1. `git clone https://github.com/connervieira/HealthBox`
 2. `cd HealthBox`
+3. `pip3 install pycryptodomex`
-3. `python3 main.py`
+4. `python3 main.py`

-It should be noted that you may need to install Python modules using the `pip3` command, in the event that HealthBox depends on them but your OS doesn't come with them pre-installed.
+It should be noted that you may need to install other Python modules using the `pip3` command, in the event that HealthBox depends on them but your OS doesn't come with them pre-installed.
 If this is the case, the 3rd command above will fail, and specify which modules need to be installed.

 Another fact to keep note of is that HealthBox will create it's database in whatever folder you run the `main.py` script from.
 That is to say, if you run `pwd` just before entering `python3 /path/to/main.py`, the database will be created in the folder specified by `pwd`, not necessarily the folder that `main.py` is located in.